UW Professor Heads State Portion of NASA Project to View August 2017 Eclipse

 The last total solar eclipse to cross the continental United States occurred Feb.
 26, 1979 -- more than 37 years ago.
 This next one will start in Oregon and move in a southeasterly direction all the way to South Carolina, Pierce says.

 The southern part of Grand Teton National Park will be one of the best places in the entire country to view the eclipse, according to the website Eclipse2017.org.
-On the centerline, Pavillion (at 11:38), and Shoshoni and Riverton (at 11:39) will experience 2:23 of the great show, before landing squarely on the city of Casper.
+On the centerline, the park will experience 2:20 of totality at about 11:35 a.m.

 “When the eclipse is over, all of the schools participating will get to keep the telescopes and video cameras,” Pierce says.
 “The hope is the 60 groups across the country will be kind of networked together with contact information and be well-trained in the use of the telescopes.
 People in the project are currently planning educational activities after the eclipse aimed at sustaining student interest in astronomy.”